-Anniversary Day was a special festival for ministers.
-They would travel to the larger towns of New England for a day long discussion of spiritual matters, which extended to political and legal matters.
+This old New England holiday was a special festival for ministers.
+They would travel to the larger towns of New England for a day-long discussion of spiritual matters.
+That then extended to political and legal matters.
 The day ended with a fine dinner.

-Forefather's Day.
-Even the earliest, flinty New Englanders weren’t above a bit of self-aggrandizement.
+Even the earliest, flinty New Englanders didn’t mind a bit of self-aggrandizement.
 They held Forefathers’ Day on the anniversary of the landing of the Mayflower at Plymouth.
-It featured dinners, prayer, and religious ceremonies praising their success in their new land.
+It featured dinners, prayer and religious ceremonies praising their success in their new land.

 The arrival of the shad in the local rivers, making their way upstream to spawn, evolved into another traditional festival.

 The celebration had no set date.
 It occurred only when the shad determined the spring river waters had warmed enough for them to come up from the ocean to lay their eggs.
 But their arrival did cause celebration.
 American Indians held festivals to mark the event, and the colonists then adopted the idea for themselves.
 People would travel many miles to harvest the fish.

 They also thought the abundant shad, like salmon, were best fit for the poor and working classes.